 If the location of the Dorothy Motel is a concern, you can take advantage of the free Roam bus passes guests receive for their stay.
 Conveniently, there is a Roam public transit stop right by the motel, making the Dorothy Motel an ideal place to stay for visiting Banff without a car.

 Two other advantages of the Dorothy Motel location are that it backs onto the forest and its close to the Banff Legacy Trail.
-This paved bike trail between Banff and Canmore is one of our favorite bike rides in Banff.
+This paved bike trail between Banff and Canmore is one of our favorite bike rides in Banff and one of the best free things to do in Banff.
+(There are some really good inexpensive hotels in Canmore on the opposite end of the Legacy Trail!)

 Being an affordable Banff hotel, you won’t find a pool or fitness room at the Dorothy Motel, but it’s clean and has all the basic amenities you require in a Banff hotel room, such as a coffee/tea station, flat-screen TV, a microwave and mini-fridge.